xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 Column\_delimiter    is the value that will be used to separate the elements in each row.
 If column\_delimiter is omitted then a tab will be used.
 If another value is desired then it should be enclosed in quotation marks.
-Possible values for column\_delimiter might be: \",\" or \";\" or \" \".
-The string \"tab\" can also be used to specify a tab separator (even though this is redundant, since a tab is the default).
+Possible values for column\_delimiter might be: "," or ";" or " ".
+The string "tab" can also be used to specify a tab separator (even though this is redundant, since a tab is the default).

 **Remarks**

--   If SQL.RETRIEVE.TO.FILE is unable to retrieve the results on the
+  - > If SQL.RETRIEVE.TO.FILE is unable to retrieve the results on the
     > specified connection then an error value will be returned.
 In such
     > a case SQL.RETRIEVE.TO.FILE will place error information in memory
     > for the SQL.ERROR function, if such information is available.

--   If SQL.RETRIEVE.TO.FILE is able to successfully return rows of
+  - > If SQL.RETRIEVE.TO.FILE is able to successfully return rows of
     > results on the specified connection and place them in a file it
     > will return the number of rows that were actually written to the
     > file.
 If there were no results pending on the connection then
     > SQL.RETRIEVE.TO.FILE will return the \#N/A error value and the
     > file will not be created or modified.

--   Before calling SQL.RETRIEVE.TO.FILE a connection must be established
+  - > Before calling SQL.RETRIEVE.TO.FILE a connection must be
-    > with a data source using SQL.OPEN.
+    > established with a data source using SQL.OPEN.

--   A successful call to SQL.OPEN returns a unique connection ID number,
+  - > A successful call to SQL.OPEN returns a unique connection ID
-    > which can be used in a call to SQL.EXEC.QUERY to send a SQL
+    > number, which can be used in a call to SQL.EXEC.QUERY to send a
-    > language query.
+    > SQL language query.
 Following this call to SQL.EXEC.QUERY,
     > SQL.RETRIEVE.TO.FILE uses the same connection ID number to
     > retrieve query results and place them in a file.

 **Example**

-SQL.RETRIEVE.TO.FILE(conn1,\"C:\\MSQUERY\\RESULTS1.QRY\",TRUE,\",\")
+SQL.RETRIEVE.TO.FILE(conn1,"C:\\MSQUERY\\RESULTS1.QRY",TRUE,",")
 retrieves the results of a previously executed query and places them in the file RESULTS1.QRY, with column names that are comma delimited.